junxit/us-congress-bills-115/metadata.md

 - 2017-05-03 — Introduced in Senate
 - 2017-05-03 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
 (Sponsor introductory remarks on measure: CR S2724)
+- 2017-05-11 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported without amendment favorably.
+- 2017-05-11 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander without amendment.
+Without written report.
+- 2017-05-11 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander without amendment.
+Without written report.
+- 2017-05-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 78.